 Marawi City Guide

-Marawi is a 4th class city and capital of the province of Lanao del Sur, Philippines.
+Marawi is a 4th-class city and the capital of the province of Lanao del Sur, in the region of Bangsamoro Autonomous Region in Muslim Mindanao (BARMM), Philippines.
 It consists of 96 barangay with the following names: Ambolong, Bacolod Chico Proper, Banga, Bangco, Banggolo Poblacion, Bangon, Biaba-Damag, Bito Buadi Itowa, Bito Buadi Parba, Bubonga Pagalamatan, Bubonga Lilod Madaya, Boganga, Boto Ambolong, Bubonga, Cadayonan, Bubong Lumbac, Bubonga Marawi, Bubonga Punod, Cabasaran, Cabingan, Cadayonan, Cadayonan II, Calocan East, Calocan West, Kormatan Matampay, Daguduban, Dansalan, Datu Saber (Navarro), Datu Sa Dansalan, Dayawan, Dimaluna, Dulay, Dulay West, East BasakEmie PunudFort, Gadongan, Buadi Sacayo (Green), Guimba (Lilod Proper), Kapantaran, Kilala, Lilod Madaya, Lilod, Saduc, Lomidong, Lumbaca Madaya, Lumbac Marinaut, Lumbaca Toros, Malimono, Basak Malutlut, Gadongan Mapantao, Amito Marantao, Marinaut East, Marinaut West, Matampay, Pantaon (Langcaf), Mipaga Proper, Moncado Colony, Moncado Kadingilan, Moriatao Loksadato, Datu Naga, Olawa Ambolong, Pagalamatan Gambai, Pagayawan, Panggao Saduc, Papandayan, Papandayan Caniogan, Paridi, Patani, Pindolonan, Poona Marantao, Puga-an, Rapasun MSU, Raya Madaya I, Raya Madaya II, Raya Saduc, Rorogagus Proper, Rorogagus East, Sabala Manao, Sabala Manao Proper, Saduc Proper, Sagonsongan, Sangcay Dansalan, Somiorang, South Madaya Proper, Sugod Proper, Tampilong, Timbangalan, Tuca Ambolong, Tolali, Toros, Tuca, Tuca Marinaut, Tongantongan-Tuca Timbangalan, Wawalayan Calocan, Wawalayan Marinaut, Marawi Poblacion and Barangay Norhaya Village.

 Maranao Royal House